trangnart/cis22a/01-introduction-to-computers-and-programming/1.10-formatted-output-hello-world/README.md

+# 1.10 LAB: Formatted output: Hello World!
-Write a program that outputs "Hello World!"
-For ALL labs, end with newline (unless otherwise stated).
+Write a program that outputs `Hello World!` For ALL labs, end with newline (unless otherwise stated).